 If you are age 65 or older, and you would like to be able to count on fixed payments that are unaffected by interest rates and stock prices, a charitable gift annuity may be for you.
 If the interest rates on CDs and other fixed income investments you own have declined, and you would like to increase your cash flow, or if you have appreciated stock or mutual funds that you have considered selling but don't want to pay the capital gains tax that would be due, a gift annuity may be a good option.

 We have Gift Clubs for every level of giving.
-Show your pride in Mid-Pacific and do your part to help us maintain our outstanding educational programs.
+Show your pride in Mid-Pacific and help us maintain our outstanding educational programs.
 To be recognized in an annual gift club, simply make your donation within the current fiscal year, August 1, 2022 -

 |Legacy Circle||Lifetime of $100,000+ (cumulative)|